 And … nothing changed.
-He wondered if Carrie could have made something like that work?
+He idly wondered if they needed Carrie to make something like that work.
 “I don’t even know when we’d need to start changing things for her, even assuming we could,” Frank groaned, rolling onto his side.

 His phone rang.
 He grabbed for it, wondering who would be calling – and for some reason, there was no data available.
 “Hello?” he said, answering anyway.

 Frank frowned.
 It was an older male voice.
 Someone he didn’t recognize.
 “Yeah, speaking,” he confirmed.

 “Frank, you need to tell the police about Julie LaMille.”

 Frank was instantly sitting up.
 “Who is this?
 What do you know about Julie?”
 None of their group had said anything, and Carrie had never been lucid enough to give a statement.
 Officially, Julie was simply a missing person.

 “If you don’t reveal the whole story about Julie, Carrie’s condition will continue to deteriorate.”